eveliotc/Turkey/README.md

 The following **optional** features are implemented:

+- [ ] Profile Page
+   - [ ] Implement the paging view for the user description.
+   - [ ] As the paging view moves, increase the opacity of the background screen.
+See the actual Twitter app for this effect
+   - [ ] Pulling down the profile page should blur and resize the header image.
+- [ ] Account switching
+   - [ ] Long press on tab bar to bring up Account view with animation
+   - [ ] Tap account to switch to
+   - [ ] Include a plus button to Add an Account
+   - [ ] Swipe to delete an account
 - [x] When composing, you should have a countdown in the upper right for the tweet limit.
 - [x] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 - [ ] Retweeting and favoriting should increment the retweet and favorite count.